This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - 1/2 cup whole milk or cream

-- Place chicken in a ziplock bag; add wine and stock, and massage to combine.
+Place chicken in a plastic zipper bag; add wine and stock, and massage to combine.
 Seal and refrigerate for 1-8 hours.

 - When ready to cook, melt the butter over medium heat in a cast iron skillet.
 Fry the bacon until crispy.
 Transfer bacon with a slotted spoon to a paper towel-lined plate; set aside.

 While the bacon is cooking, remove the chicken from the wine marinade and pat dry; reserve the wine.
 Season the chicken with salt and pepper on both sides.

 When the skillet is empty, sear the chicken in the remaining bacon grease for 2-3 minutes per side until browned.
 Transfer the cooked chicken to a separate plate and set aside.

 - Stir the shallot and carrots into the bacon grease and saute for 2-3 minutes.
 Add the pearl onions, mushrooms, and garlic; saute for 4-5 more minutes, stirring occasionally, until the mushrooms are browned and the kitchen is fragrant.